MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 5. To personalize the email by using first and last names of the respondent, see [Personalize an email](#personalize-an-email).

-6. To embed first question of the survey your email message, see [Embed survey in an email](#embed-survey-in-an-email)
+6. To embed first question of the survey into your email message, see [Embed survey in an email](#embed-survey-in-an-email)

 7. To select an email template, select a template from the **Template** drop-down list.
 By default, **Default Template** is selected.
 More information: [Use email templates](#use-email-templates).